PostHog/posthog.com/contents/blog/secrets-of-posthog-query-performance.md

 We want PostHog to become the first choice for product analytics at any scale.
 To do that, users should have a smooth experience exploring their product data - including not waiting minutes for queries to load.

-In this post, I’m going to break down the why’s and how’s of several major performance improvements we've made in the last few months.
+In this post, I’m going to break down the why’s and how’s of several major performance improvements we've made in the last few months to achieve that goal.

+> This post is part of our [A Universe of New Features launch week](/blog/launch-week-universe-of-new-features) series

 ## How does querying work within PostHog?